-A dog bakery business creates homemade treats for dogs, typically with healthy and natural ingredients like fresh meat, fruits, and vegetables.
+A gourmet dog treat business creates homemade treats for dogs, typically with healthy and natural ingredients like fresh meat, fruits, and vegetables.
 They make everyday treats and/or specialty treats like birthday cakes or holiday-themed treats.
-The business sells these treats in its own store, online, or both.
-Often a dog bakery business will sell their treats at third-party businesses such as pet stores, veterinarian’s offices, or pet boarding facilities.
+The business sells these treats in its own store, at farmer’s markets, online, or both.
+Often a dog treat bakery will sell their treats at third-party businesses such as pet stores, veterinarian’s offices, or pet boarding facilities.

-A pet treat business can be run full-time or part-time to make some extra money, making this a very flexible and fun business to run.
+Selling pet treats is a fun and flexible business that can be run full-time or part-time to make some extra money.

 According to Pet Food Processing, in 2019, pet owners spent over $34 billion on pet food and treats, and $6 billion was for treats alone.
 That number is expected to grow by about 4% through 2025.
 Of the $34 billion, $4.9 billion was spent on pet food and treats online.
 43% of dog owners buy premium pet food products.

-Dog bakeries are growing more and more popular, and nutrition continues to be a major factor in choosing dog treats.
-Some dog bakery offerings are made for specific health purposes, such as teeth health or fresh breath.
+Dog treat bakeries are growing more and more popular, with nutrition and fresh ingredients being to be a major factor in choosing dog treats.
+Some dog treat offerings are made for specific health purposes, such as teeth health or fresh breath.
 Consumers also like fun and aesthetically pleasing treats for special occasions.

-The target market for a dog bakery business is anyone who has a dog and is interested in healthy or fun snacks for their dog, or a pet-related business like a veterinarian, pet groomers, dog trainers, dog show, boarding kennel, or doggie daycare.
+The target market for a dog treat business is anyone who has a dog and is interested in healthy, fun snacks for their dog, or a pet-related business like a veterinarian, pet groomers, dog trainers, dog show, boarding kennel, or doggie daycare.

-Skills, Experience, and Education Useful in Running a Dog Bakery Business
+Skills, Experience, and Education Useful in Running a Dog Treat Bakery

-There are several specific skills that you will need to open a dog bakery business.
+There are several specific skills that you will need to open a homemade dog treat business.

 - A knowledge of baking.
 Some knowledge of baking will be a huge advantage even if you’ve never made dog treats.
 You can find recipes and make them your own.
 Your dog will love the taste testing!